A survey on the generalized connectivity of graphs: Nordhaus-Gaddum-type results

-Next they focused on the graphs in $\mathcal {G}(n,m)$.
+Then, Li and Mao also focused on the graphs in $\mathcal {G}(n,m)$ in \cite{LM}.
 Let us begin with another problem, called the maximum connectivity of a graph.
 It was pointed out by Harary \cite{Harary} that given the number of vertices and edges of a graph, the largest connectivity possible can also be read out of the inequality $\kappa(G)\leq \lambda(G)\leq \delta(G)$.